The official ebook by the creators of the GMAT.

 In each OG question, we’ll start by reading the question stem alone, which is enough to decided whether there’s logic that we need to implement or some precise tool to apply, such as simplifying an equation, or we need to spend time working with the answers, usually in Alternative solutions.

-Either way, after solving practice segments, we must review them: not only check whether the answer was correct or not, but also what made the wrong answers wrong (especially important in the Verbal section), how long it took us to answer each question, and considering what other solution strategies were available.
+Either way, after solving practice segments, we must review them: not only check whether the answer was correct or not, but also what made the wrong answers wrong (especially important in the Verbal section), how long it took us to answer each question, and consider what other solution strategies were available.
 If the one we tried was not the quickest, we’ll determine what made us choose this strategy and what will lead us to choose better next time.
 Remember: what matters is which strategy is the fastest for you.
 Next, we’ll seek out OG questions that are similar to the ones we need to improve on.

 This process is best done slowly, taking our time to carefully research the questions, and not just going from one question to the next.
 It’s not about solving as many questions as we can, but rather about learning and practicing the crucial skills of how to be able to tell in advance what is going to be the fastest way to solve each question and correctly and efficiently solving these questions.